Oroco Resource: A Lofty Valuation For A Historical Resource (OTCMKTS:ORRCF)

 Oroco Resource: A Lofty Valuation For A Historical Resource

-Therefore, I believe investors would be wise to book some profits at current levels as the stock looks to have got ahead of itself on a valuation and technical basis.
+- Therefore, I see the US$1.50 area as a good spot to book some profits at current levels as the stock looks to have got ahead of itself on a valuation basis.

 It's been an incredible few months for the Copper Miners Index (COPX) with the ETF unseating the Silver Miners Index (SIL) as one of the top 20 performing ETFs year-to-date, with a 40% year-to-date return.
 Oroco Resource (OTCQB:ORRCF) has been one of the beneficiaries of this boom in copper miners, with the stock massively outperforming its benchmark, up over 330% year-to-date.
 While much of this move has been justified due to strength in copper prices and a substantial resource at the Santo Tomas Project, the valuation is no longer attractive, with the stock trading at above US$0.08 per pound of copper, based on a historical resource estimate.
-Therefore, I believe investors would be wise to book some profits at current levels.
+Therefore, I see the US$1.50 area as a good spot to book some profits.

 (Source: Company Presentation)